No-Reference Image Quality Assessment by Hallucinating Pristine Features: The Proposed Scheme

 \subsection{Objective Function}

-In summary, the objective function in our proposed method include two triplet losses and three quality regression losses.
-In particular, for quality regression, comparing with mean squared error (MSE), optimization with mean absolute error (MAE) is less sensitive to the outliers, leading to a more stable training processing.
-Consequently, the objective function is given by,

-where $i$ and $j$ are the patch index and image index, respectively. $N_I$ is the number of images in a batch and $\hat{Q_j}$ is the Mean Opinion Score (MOS) provided by the training set. $Q^{FR}$, $Q^{PR}$, $Q^{NR}$ are the quality scores predicted from the features $Concat(F^R, F^D)$, $Concat(F^{PR}, \hat{F^{D}})$ and $F^{NR}$, respectively.
-It is also worth noting that the extractions of $F^R, F^D,F^{PR}, \hat{F^{D}}$ are not necessary in the testing phase, and we only adopt the $Q^{NR}$ for the final quality prediction, thus the {computational complexity} in testing phase can be highly reduced comparing with the network used in the training phase.
+In summary, the objective function in our proposed method includes two triplet losses and three quality regression losses.
+In particular, for quality regression, compared with mean squared error (MSE), optimization with mean absolute error (MAE) is less sensitive to the outliers, leading to a more stable training processing.
+Consequently, the objective function is given by, \bl{ } where $i$ and $j$ are the patch index and image index, respectively. $N_I$ is the number of images in a batch and $\hat{Q_j}$ is the Mean Opinion Score (MOS) provided by the training set. $Q^{FR}$, $Q^{PR}$, $Q^{NR}$ are the quality scores predicted from the features $Concat(F^R, F^D)$, $Concat(F^{PR}, \hat{F^{D}})$ and $F^{NR}$, respectively. \bl{In addition, we adopt $\lambda$ as the weight of the regularization term ($\mathcal{L}_{trip}$) for quality regression.} It is also worth noting that the extractions of $F^R, F^D,F^{PR}, \hat{F^{D}}$ are not necessary in the testing phase, and we only adopt the $Q^{NR}$ for the final quality prediction, thus the {computational complexity} in testing phase can be highly reduced comparing with the network used in the training phase.